Ramakrishna's influence: On Hinduism

-Sri Aurobindo considered Ramakrishna to be an incarnation, or Avatar, of God on par with Gautama Buddha.
-He wrote:

-Jawaharlal Nehru described Ramakrishna as "one of the great rishis of India, who had come to draw our attention to the higher things of life and of the spirit."
-Subhas Chandra Bose was also influenced by Ramakrishna.
-He said:

-Philosopher Arindam Chakrabarti called Ramakrishna "The practically illiterate, faith-bound, emotional, otherworldly esoteric Ramakrishna who prayed to the Goddess: "May my rationalizing intellect be struck by thunder!"
-And yet in his views about the nature of ultimate reality, the relation between the self and the body, ways of knowing truth, moral and social duties of human beings and metatheoretical explanations of why mystics disagree...Ramakrishna was no less a philosopher than Buddha or Socrates."

 On Indian nationalism

-Rabindranath Tagore, Aurobindo Ghosh, Mahatma Gandhi, have acknowledged Ramakrishna and Vivekananda's contribution to Indian Nationalism.
+Rabindranath Tagore, Aurobindo Ghosh, and Mahatma Gandhi, have acknowledged Ramakrishna and Vivekananda's contribution to Indian Nationalism.
 This is particularly evident in Ramakrishna’s development of the Mother-symbolism and its eventual role in defining the incipient Indian nationalism.

-Vivekananda, Ramakrishna Math and the Ramakrishna Mission
+Vivekananda, Ramakrishna Math and Ramakrishna Mission

 Vivekananda, Ramakrishna’s most illustrious disciple, is considered by some to be one of his most important legacies.
 Vivekananda spread the message of Ramakrishna across the world.
-He also helped introduce Hinduism to the west.
+He also helped introduce Hinduism to the West.
 He founded two organisations based on the teachings of Ramakrishna.
 One was Ramakrishna Mission, which is designed to spread the word of Ramakrishna.
 Vivekananda also designed its emblem.
 Ramakrishna Math was created as a monastic order based on Ramakrishna’s teachings.

 The temples of Ramakrishna are called the Universal Temples.
-The first Universal temple was built at Belur, which is the headquarters of the Ramakrishna Mission.
+The first Universal Temple was built at Belur, which is the headquarters of the Ramakrishna Mission.

 Works related to Ramakrishna

 In 2006, composer Philip Glass wrote The Passion of Ramakrishna — a choral work as a "tribute to Ramakrishna".
 It premiered on 16 September 2006 at the Orange County Performing Arts Center in Costa Mesa, California, performed by Orange County’s Pacific Symphony Orchestra conducted by Carl St. Clair with the Pacific Chorale directed by John Alexander.
 František Dvořák (1862–1927), a painter from Prague, inspired by the teachings of Ramakrishna made several paintings of Ramakrishna and Sarada Devi.